hhpr98/bun-learning/README.md

 ## Description

-I will check and upgrade each version of bun.The purpose of this repository is just testing bun behavior, bun working and bun experiance.
-I don't think I can start to use bun in a real project.
-The first thing of bun is not actually support Windows OS, I am using WSL for bypass this installation.
+I will check and upgrade each version of bun.The purpose of this repository is just testing bun behavior, bun working and bun experience. ~~I don't think I can start to use bun in a real project.
+The first thing of bun is not actually support Windows OS, I am using WSL for bypass this installation.~~

 ## Getting Started